 The good news: we don't have to bicker.
 Nadal heads to the Brazil Open in São Paulo next week and the Mexico Open in Acapulco on Feb.
 25. Let's reassess after that.

 ?
-Marion Bartoli, 28, and her father, Walter, are
+Marion Bartoli, 28, and her father, Walter, are ending their coaching relationship.

 ?
 Rhyne Williams beat former U.S. Open semifinalist Robby Ginepri to take the Dallas Challenger event.

 ?
 Agnes Szavay, 24, called it a career last week.
 The Hungarian had great potential and reached a ranking of No. 13, but she struggled for years with a back injury.